 FLAAR will provide you with Nicholas's telephone number and suggested times he is available.
 You can fax or e-mail your questions in advance if you wish.
 You then get 30 minutes consultation via telephone.
-Or you can visit in person for an hour in Ohio or when Dr Hellmuth is in Guatemala.
+Or you can visit in person for an hour in Ohio or when Dr Hellmuth is at the other university in Guatemala.